msawczyn/EFDesigner/README.md

 <img src="https://msawczyn.github.io/EFDesigner/images/Designer.jpg">
 </td></tr></tbody></table>

-This Visual Studio 2017/2019 extension adds a new file type (.efmodel) that allows for fast, easy and, most importantly, **visual** design of persistent classes.
+This Visual Studio 2017/2019 extension is an opinionated code generator, adding a new file type (.efmodel) that allows for fast, easy and, most importantly, **visual** design of persistent classes.
 Inheritance, unidirectional and bidirectional associations are all supported.
 Enumerations are also included in the visual model, as is the ability to add text blocks to explain potentially arcane parts of your design.